Stripe System Design Interview: What the Financial Bar Actually Tests

 Every entry is permanent.
 Refunds don't erase the charge.
 They add two new rows.
 The ledger always grows.

 Candidates who model the ledger as a mutable business record will not pass this question.
-The principle comes from double-entry bookkeeping, which dates to 15th-century Venice.
-It has survived five hundred years because it works.
+The principle comes from double-entry bookkeeping, 15th-century Venetian, five hundred years old because it works.
 Stripe decided this was a reasonable bar for senior engineers.

 Multi-currency payment flow.
 Card charge to merchant payout, across currencies.
-The interesting design decisions are exchange rate snapshotting (lock the rate at charge time, not payout time), the reconciliation job that compares internal ledger entries against bank statements, and what happens when they disagree.
-What happens when they disagree is the actual interview.
+The interesting decisions are exchange rate snapshotting (lock the rate at charge time, not payout time), the reconciliation job that compares internal ledger entries against bank statements, and what happens when they disagree.
+The disagreement is the actual interview.
 Anyone can describe the happy path.

 Rate limiting for a public payments API.
-Familiar territory, but Stripe probes the idempotency of the rate limiter itself.
-What happens when the counter write fails?
-Does the retry window get miscounted?
+Familiar territory, but Stripe probes the rate limiter's own correctness.
+A naive INCR followed by a check is two operations; if the request retries after the increment but before the response, the counter double-counts.
+The fix is one round-trip (Redis Lua or INCR with the decision baked into the response).
 This is the financial-infrastructure lens applied to your own infrastructure.
 It is turtles all the way down.

 What the Bar Looks Like by Level